tulsitotala/CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 # CUSTOMER-SEGMENTATION-ANALYSIS

-Customer Segmentation Analysis using Python This project explores customer segmentation analysis using Python libraries such as Pandas, NumPy, and K-Means clustering.
+ This project explores customer segmentation analysis using Python libraries such as Pandas, NumPy, and K-Means clustering.
 The objective is to group customers into distinct segments based on their characteristics, allowing businesses to tailor marketing strategies and enhance customer satisfaction.